-Pray with me: O Father, I pray our prodigal loved ones will finally see the light of the gospel in the cross of Christ this Easter.
-Please give them understanding of the meaning for their lives so that the burden of their hearts will roll away.
-May ours will roll away too.
+Pray with me: O Father, we pray our prodigal loved ones will finally see the light of the gospel in the cross of Christ this Easter.
+Please give them understanding of the meaning of Easter for their lives so that the burden of their hearts will roll away.
+May ours roll away too.
 The weight has crushed and broken us beyond what we thought possible.
-Help our sons and daughters find their own personal faith – faith to believe that you truly are the Son of God.
-And may they receive 20/20 spiritual vision so they can know the joy of the resurrection, both now and forevermore!
-This is the hope of our hearts this Easter.
-In the name of Jesus, Messiah, the Lamb of God, the Resurrection and the LIfe who gave His life for us and in the glory of His cross.
+Help our sons and daughters find their own personal faith – faith to believe that Jesus truly is the Son of God.
+And may they receive 20/20 spiritual vision so that they will know the joy of the resurrection, both now and forevermore.
+This is the hope of our hearts at Easter.
+In the name of Jesus, Messiah, the Lamb of God, the Resurrection and the LIfe who gave His life for us all.
 Amen.

-***If you are looking for more support please join us for either one of our online support groups listed on our website under “Parents Resources”.
-Click on “Support Groups” and scroll down to the bottom of the states and you’ll see the online groups.
+***If you are looking for more support please join us for one of our in-person or online support groups listed on our website under “Parents Resources”.
+Click on “Support Groups” and scroll down to the bottom of the states where you’ll see the online groups.
 Or order a copy of the book we use in our groups or you may want to read my book, You Are Not Alone with the accompanying Study Guide (recently published), or Tom my husband’s book, Moments of Clarity.
 Click here.
 They’re all full of hope, help and practical tips for you to thrive again.

 Thank you so much for your hopful messages.
 Especially these leading to Easter.
 They have comforted me and really helped to calm the anxiety.

 (I have been ill while my father has been ill also..son barely talks to me & struggles w illnees/ addiction.
 We all live far from one another)